Treaty of Kiel: Union between Sweden and Norway

+The Swedish crown prince intended to invade Norway to enforce the Treaty of Kiel.
+This was supported by the majority of people living in Sweden.
+However, the Norwegian elite in Christiania supported resistance.
+The bishop Johan Nordahl Brun wrote to Claus Pavels and urged his religious colleagues in Christiania to grab their rifles so as to never surrender.
+There was a brief war but a ceasefire allowed for the union between Norway and Sweden to be established.
+The Norwegian Parliament voted for a constitution and elected the Swedish king to the Norwegian throne.
+So Danish sovereignty over Norway was superseded with Swedish sovereignty over Norway.
+As of 1814 a distinction was made between genuine Norwegians and those allegedly un-Norwegian.
+The Norwegian elite used this identity labeling to resist Swedification.

 Swedish Pomerania

 Due to the refusal of Norway to subordinate itself to the Swedish king, Charles XIII of Sweden did not hand over Swedish Pomerania to Frederick VI of Denmark.
 The problem was solved at the Congress of Vienna, when the Great Powers followed a plan worked out by Karl August von Hardenberg, prime minister of the Kingdom of Prussia, who proposed a ring exchange of territories and payments between the Kingdom of Denmark, the Kingdom of Hanover (ruled in personal union with Great Britain and Ireland), the Kingdom of Prussia and the Kingdom of Sweden.

 According to Hardenberg's plan, Prussia ceded East Frisia with Emden to Hanover, and in exchange received from Hanover the Duchy of Lauenburg.
-This duchy was then handed over from Prussia to Denmark, along with an additional payment of 3.5 million talers.
-Prussia also took over a Danish debt to Sweden of 600,000 talers, and agreed on an additional payment of 2 million talers to Sweden.
+This duchy was then handed over from Prussia to Denmark, along with an additional payment of 3.5 million thalers.
+Prussia also took over a Danish debt to Sweden of 600,000 thalers, and agreed on an additional payment of 2 million thalers to Sweden.
 Denmark and Sweden in turn relinquished their claims to Swedish Pomerania in favour of Prussia.
 Charles XIII of Sweden then released his Pomeranian subjects from their obligations towards Sweden on 1 October 1815, and on 23 October the province was handed over to von Ingersleben, president of Prussian Pomerania.